shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/4_Python_Environments_and_Packages.md

   "pip"    → global pip             "pip"    → venv/bin/pip     (private)
 ```

 This is the entire trick behind virtual environments: same commands you already know (`python`, `pip`), just quietly pointed at an isolated, project-specific copy instead of the shared global one.
-Everything else about using Python — running files, installing packages — works exactly the same as before.
+Everything else about using Python like running files, installing packages works exactly the same as before.
 Only *where things go* changes.

 > **A simple rule to build into habit:** Before running `python` or `pip install` for any project, check that `(venv)` is showing in your prompt.
 If it's missing, activate first.
 This single habit prevents a large share of "why isn't this working" headaches.

 ---

-## Part 6 — Installing Packages Inside Your Environment
+## Part 6 - Installing Packages Inside Your Environment

-With your environment activated, install packages exactly as you learned in P3 — `pip install` just now installs into your private space instead of globally.
+With your environment activated, install packages exactly as you learned in P3. `pip install` just now installs into your private space instead of globally.

 ```bash
 (venv) $ pip install pandas